mzeeshan138/ecommerce-frontend-design/week-3/README.md

 | 📦 **Product Details** | Click a product in **Recommended Products** to see more info                      |
 | 📃 **List View**       | Click a **Category** in the **Banner** section to view products in list style     |
 | 🗃️ **Grid View**       | After selecting a category, click the **Grid Menu Button** to switch to grid view |

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.